-Since the bioretention systems would be designed to capture, treat, and infiltrate the entire 2-year design storm (3.3 inches of rain over 24 hours), these systems are estimated to reduce TN by 30%, TP by 60%, and TSS by 90%.
-A bioretention system would also provide ancillary benefits, such as enhanced wildlife and aesthetic appeal, to the local residents of Pennsville Township.
+Since the bioretention system would be designed to capture, treat, and infiltrate the entire 2-year design storm (3.3 inches of rain over 24 hours), this system is estimated to achieve a 95% pollutant load reduction for TN, TP, and TSS.
+This bioretention system would provide additional benefits such as aesthetic appeal and wildlife habitat.
 Rutgers Cooperative Extension could additionally present the Stormwater Management in Your Schoolyard program to students and include them in bioretention system planting efforts to enhance the program.
-This may also be used as a demonstration project for Pennsville's Public Works staff to launch educational programming.